Local food: Community

 Local eating can support public objectives.
 It can promote community interaction by fostering relationships between farmers and consumers.
 Farmers' markets can inspire more sociable behavior, encouraging shoppers to visit in groups.
 75% of shoppers at farmers' markets arrived in groups compared to 16% of shoppers at supermarkets.
 At farmers' markets, 63% had an interaction with a fellow shopper, and 42% had an interaction with an employee or farmer.
 More affluent areas tend to have at least some access to local, organic food, whereas low-income communities, which in America often have African American and Hispanic populations, may have little or none, and "are often replete with calorie-dense, low-quality food options", adding to the obesity crisis.

 Environmental

 Local foods require less energy to store and transport, possibly reducing greenhouse gas emissions.
+In local or regional food systems it can be easier to trace resource flows and recycle nutrients in that specific region.
+It can also be a way to preserve open landscapes and support biodiversity locally.

 Economic

-Farmers markets create local jobs.
+Farmers' markets create local jobs.
 In a study in Iowa (Hood 2010), the introduction of 152 farmers' markets created 576 jobs, a $59.4 million increase in output, and a $17.8 million increase in income.
+Promoting local food can support local food actors in the food supply chain and create job opportunities.